MrHarBear/Evaluate_Snowflake_ML_Model/README.md

 - **Network Rule**: `GITHUB_NETWORK_RULE`
 - **External Access Integration**: `GITHUB_EXTERNAL_ACCESS_INTEGRATION`
 - **NOTIFICATION INTEGRATION**: `drift_report_email_integration`
-2. Upload the 3 Notebooks into the `SWT2024_DEMO_AUTO_INSURANCE.NOTEBOOK` schema
+2. Upload the 3 Notebooks into the `SWT2024_DEMO_AUTO_INSURANCE.NOTEBOOK` schema.
+Use `Demo_WH` Warehouse
 3. Run through each of the notebooks and enjoy!
+If you are using a trial account, you will need to manually upload the `csv` files into Snowflake and in the `DATA` schema.
 4. If you are interested to see model drift report in Streamlit, install the Streamlit app in the `NOTEBOOK` schema in the same database.

 ## Disclaimer: